dog and bowl of dog food

 • Always give your pet access to clean water.

-• Don't feed your pet people food.
+• Avoid feeding your pet people food.

 • Make sure toxic foods and plants are kept far away from your pet.